Violetta: I know that. That wasn't poison, that was more Movit 11. Now all I have to do is watch you combust.

 - Many cyberpunk games have some sort of psychological penalty for implanting too much cyberware, such as going insane or dying.

-- Cyberpunk 2020: lowers Humanity, losing too much causes Cyberpsychosis
+- Cyberpunk 2020: lowers Humanity, losing too much causes Cyberpsychosis.

-- Call Of Cthulhu supplement Terror Australis, adventure "Old Fellow That Bunyip".
+- Call of Cthulhu supplement Terror Australis, adventure "Old Fellow That Bunyip".
 The investigators must drive a bunyip upriver by calling "Eleanba Wunda", the name of a terrifying spirit.
 Unfortunately, if they say the name too often they may summon Eleanba Wunda itself.

-- In the Batman The Animated Series episode featuring Bane, Batman defeats Bane by sabotaging his Venom pump, causing a massive overdose.
-This is repeated in two Batman Beyond episodes: in one, Bane's doctor adapts the venom formula into slap-on dermal patches, only to be defeated when Terry knocks him into an entire box of them (followed by an explosion to knock him out); in another, a scientist marketing LEGO Genetics to create animal people turns himself into a chimera to fight Batman, only to be defeated when Batman doses him with even more of the stuff, causing him to go turn into a horrible blob monster that can safely be blown apart on a Saturday morning cartoon.
+- In the Batman: The Animated Series episode featuring Bane, Batman defeats Bane by sabotaging his Venom pump, causing a massive overdose.
+This is repeated in two Batman Beyond episodes: in one episode, "The Winning Edge", Bane's doctor adapts the venom formula into slap-on dermal patches, only to be defeated when Terry knocks him into an entire box of them (followed by an explosion to knock him out); in another episode, "Splicers", a scientist marketing LEGO Genetics to create animal people turns himself into a chimera to fight Batman, only to be defeated when Batman doses him with even more of the stuff, causing him to go turn into a horrible blob monster that can safely be blown apart on a Saturday morning cartoon.

 - Iron Man: Armored Adventures has this in the episode "Best Served Cold".
 Whitney Stane has been over-using the Madame Masque image inducer, and the phlebotinum that powers it has started to affect her brain.
 Tony has to travel to the arctic to find the raw ore form of the material to help cure her but in the end ends up having to use a small amount from the supply that powers his pacemaker.